geckoflume/FoodIST-Server/README.md

 ## Prerequisites

 - A web server, can be Apache, nginx...
+- PHP 7
-- Mysql/MariaDB
+- A MySQL/MariaDB database
 - Composer

 ## How to configure

-- Load the [config/database.php](config/Database.php) script in your corresponding database.
+- Load the [config/database.php](utils/Database.php) script in your corresponding database.
 - Then, setup the [database.sql](init.sql) using your database connexion data.
 - Finally, configure your web server :